Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 hummingbird

-Although they do not travel in flocks, they can congregate in large numbers when a dependable food source is nearby, making it easy to adopt many strategies to attract hummingbirds to your yard.
+Although they do not travel in flocks, hummingbirds do tend to congregate in large numbers when a dependable food source is nearby, making it easy to use dependable strategies to attract hummingbirds to your yard in large numbers.

 1. Add bright red ribbon to your backyard

 Flashy feathers aren’t just a part of a hummingbird’s plumage; color can play an important role in attracting them to your backyard.
-Like most birds, hummingbirds don’t have a great sense of smell and rely on vision to help them find food and a mate (1).
+Like most birds, hummingbirds don’t have a great sense of smell and rely on vision to help them find food and a mate.
+Ever wonder why hummingbirds are so colorful?
+Bright colors help them recognize each other so they can attract a mate and fend off competitors.

-Adding bright colors to your yard mimics those found in nature, with hummingbirds particularly preferring those in the red to the yellow range due to the structure of their eyes (2).
+Adding bright colors to your yard mimics the vibrant found in nature, with hummingbirds particularly preferring those in the red to the yellow range due to the structure of their eyes.

 tree